 Michael Jackson, the king of pop!
 He could dance.

 What's the best way to wing it when you forget a dance step?

 What's the song that gets you immediately on the dancefloor?

-It changes to whatever I'm listening too but Missy always gets me up.
+It changes with whatever I'm listening to, but Missy always gets me up.